What the virus outbreak means for home loans, mortgage rates

 ____________________________________

 This article originally appeared on the personal finance website NerdWallet.
 Hal M. Bundrick, CFP, and Holden Lewis are writers at NerdWallet.
-Email: hal@nerdwallet.com.
-Email: hlewis@nerdwallet.com.

-NerdWallet: Refinance calculator http://bit.ly/nerdwallet-mortgage-refinance-calculator
+Refinance calculator: http://bit.ly/nerdwallet-mortgage-refinance-calculator

-NerdWallet: Compare current mortgage rates http://bit.ly/nerdwallet-compare-mortgage-rates
+Compare current mortgage rates: http://bit.ly/nerdwallet-compare-mortgage-rates

-NerdWallet: HELOC: Understanding home equity lines of credit http://bit.ly/nerdwallet-HELOC-101
+HELOC: Understanding home equity lines of credit: http://bit.ly/nerdwallet-HELOC-101

-NerdWallet: How to get a mortgage preapproval http://bit.ly/nerdwallet-mortgage-preapproval
+How to get a mortgage preapproval: http://bit.ly/nerdwallet-mortgage-preapproval